manukautech/XMSnakeRobot/README.md

 - power supply improvements

 Ref under folder "CodeSpinalCordArduino"</a> for the code and signal specs for the 3 x microcontrollers of the "spinal cord".
-Ref under folder "CodeBrainAndroidJavaScriptDroidScript" for the code for the smartphone or smarwatch acting as the "brain".
+Ref under folder "CodeBrainAndroidJavaScriptDroidScript" for the code for the smartphone or smartwatch acting as the "brain".

 Video "Snake Robot Goes Faster - Sideways!" is at:
 <a href="https://www.youtube.com/watch?v=UjVp4ZTarv0" target="_blank">https://www.youtube.com/watch?v=UjVp4ZTarv0</a>